HC Slovan Ústečtí Lvi: HC Slovan Ústečtí Lvi (1999–)

 The major financial issues that brought on the shocking '97 season and the sale of its stake in the 1st League to Piráti Chomutov was such a major setback for the team, that it took 10 years for HC Slovan to drag itself from the very bottom of the 2nd league back up among the top national teams.
-In a long but amazing turn around, HC Slovan went from a low of 12th place in the 2nd league through a fantastic run, being promoted back to the 1st League in 2000, winning the first league in the '05/06, winning again in the '06/07 season, to winning the promotion/relegation match gaining entry into the Extraliga for the 2007–08 season.
-The financial ability and international ringers in the Extra League made it almost impossible for HC Slovan Ústečtí Lvi to survive being relegated back to the Czech 1. liga and at the end of the hard fought and well played season they were expectedly relegated back to the 1st League.
+In a long turn around, HC Slovan went from a low of 12th place in the 2nd league through a run, being promoted back to the 1st League in 2000, winning the first league in the 2005-06 season, winning again in the 2006-07 season, to winning the relegation match, gaining entry into the Extraliga for the 2007-08 season.
+The financial ability and international ringers in the Extra League made it almost impossible for HC Slovan Ústečtí Lvi to survive being relegated back to the Czech 1. liga and at the end of a hard fought season they were relegated back to the 1st League.

-Back in the 1st League HC Slovan continued to show its class by winning the championship in the 2008/'09 and 2010/'11 seasons, finishing runner up in the 2009/'10, and 2011/'12 seasons, and finishing 3rd in the championship in the 2012/'13 season.
+Back in the 1st League HC Slovan continued to show its dominance by winning the championship in the 2008-09 and 2009-10 seasons, finishing runner up in the 2010-11, and 2011-12 seasons, and finishing 3rd in the championship in the 2012-13 season.

-The 2013/14 season saw a dramatic fall from HC Slovan finishing only 10th in the regular season.
+The 2013-14 season saw a dramatic fall from HC Slovan finishing only 10th in the regular season.

-The 2014/15 season saw an almost identically poor season once again languishing in 10th on the table.
+The 2014-15 season also saw a poor season, languishing in 10th on the table.

-If we've learnt anything from HC Slovan's history it's that you can't keep a good thing down and the 2015/16 season saw an improvement to 8th at the end of the regular season and a fantastic playoffs run beating the 1st ranked team, Rytíři Kladno in the quarterfinals.
+The 2015-16 season saw an improvement to 8th with a notable playoffs run beating the 1st ranked team, Rytíři Kladno in the quarterfinals.
 The season ended in a semi-final loss to Jihlava.

-The 2016/17 season saw further improvement to 6th in the regular season but a tough match up again against Kladno ended the season at the quarterfinals.
+The 2016-17 season saw further improvement to 6th, but a tough match up again against Kladno ended the season at the quarterfinals.